A handy gift guide for the designers in your life

 A designer with a good pencil?
 Unstoppable.

-The Uni Kuru Toga series is legendary — and recently award-winning.
-The Metal model took home the 2025 Japanese Stationery Award and the Dive model won in 2024.
-The brilliance is in the mechanism: the lead rotates a tiny amount with each lift of the pencil, keeping the tip perpetually sharp.
+The Uni Kuru Toga series is legendary and recently award-winning.
+The Metal model took home the 2025 Japanese Stationery Award, and the Dive model won in 2024.
+The brilliance is that the lead rotates a tiny amount with each lift, keeping the tip nice and sharp.

-A slick sketching experience will have them remembering you care every time they put pencil to paper.
+A smooth sketching experience will have them remembering you care every time they put pencil to paper.
+(That’s a lot!)

 Ashe Green RGD